fmarani/blog/posts/about-the-use-of-queues-and-pubsub-in-laconica.md

 date = "2009-03-15 19:57:51+00:00"
-title = "About the use of queues and pubsub in Laconi.ca" tags = ["laconica", "pubsub", "stomp"]
+title = "About the use of queues and pubsub in Laconi.ca" tags = ["laconica", "pubsub", "stomp"] description = "Integrating message brokers and pub-sub into a microblogging service"
 +++

 Lately i have been working on the idea of queues and pubsub mechanisms and how it is possible to integrate them in a microblogging service.
 I am fascinated by messaging protocols and event pushing!